 You can find the Force by defying gravity.
-When you stand there on your own two feet, you realise you can start afresh.
+When you stand there on your own two feet, you realize you can start afresh.
 You hold the rule book.
 You do not need to consult or check with your partner.
-You can decide.
-You have a golden opportunity to leave what people around you call a ‘self-pity party’, and embark on a lifestyle change cruise instead.
+In fact, you can decide and also have a golden opportunity to leave what people around you call a ‘self-pity party‘, and embark on a lifestyle change cruise instead.

 Defying Gravity: Disease

 If you get hard-hitting medical news, you will react with shock, confusion, sadness and wonder what to do.
 You will have a million questions, and ask yourself how much in your life will have to change.
-You will worry, get anxious and stressed by how this will affect you and your loved ones.
-You may get yourself into an even worse situation by isolating yourself, not asking the questions and playing internet doctor.
+Of course, you will worry, get anxious and stressed by how this will affect you and your loved ones.
+And you may get yourself into an even worse situation by isolating yourself, not asking the questions and playing internet doctor.